Ruqoyah/sms-management/README.md

 2. Change your directory `cd sms-management`
 3. Install all dependencies `npm install`
 4. Create .env file which will be used to load environment variables see sample in `.env.example` file in the project
-7. Start the app `npm start` for development
+7. Start the app `npm run start:dev` for development
 8. Navigate to `localhost:2000` on postman to test the endpoints